buzzibaer/FanPlugin.Wrapper/README.md

 ![explain pic](https://github.com/buzzibaer/FanPlugin.Wrapper/blob/main/docmedia/install7.png)

-Go into your command and register the DLL like:
+Go into your folder were your dll is.
+Open up a command shell command and register the DLL like:

 ![explain pic](https://github.com/buzzibaer/FanPlugin.Wrapper/blob/main/docmedia/install8.png)